eduhdev/eduhdev/README.md

 * My name is Eduardo Carvalho from Brazil.
 I've been working as Developer since 2017.
 Currently I'm a Front-End Developer at X-Brain.
 * I love Web, because it's amazing and the possibility to learn every day, makes me happy in the choice I've made.
-* I'm in love with football (soccer), whether watching or playing.
+* I love football (soccer), whether watching or playing.
 I also like beer and music, especially both together.
 In my free time I like to watch movies and series, eventually I like to read books and philosophizing about life.

 ## My Skills ⚡
 * HTML